Burbank fireman running the hose on top of truck

 • Enroll in a Firefighter 1 Academy.

-• Get involved in a volunteer, reserve, or cadet program before obtaining your certifications.
+• Get involved in a volunteer, reserve, or cadet program.

-• If considering paramedic school, enroll in one to get your paramedic license.
+• Consider paramedic school and, if interested, enroll in one to get your paramedic license.

-• After receiving your AS degree, consider a Bachelor’s degree in a related field, such as public administration or emergency management.
+• After earning your AS degree, consider a Bachelor’s degree in a related field, such as public administration or emergency management.

 • Take as many specialized courses as possible.
 Some examples are driver operator/Emergency Vehicle Operations Course, wildland firefighter, hazardous materials tech and specialist, rescue systems, high rise tactics, confined space rescue, swift water rescue, truck company operations, engine company operations.